View From The Couch is a weekly column that reviews what’s new on Blu-ray, 4K and DVD.

 Blu-ray extras include audio commentary (from 2000) by Prince-Bythewood and Lathan; audio commentary (from 2000) by Prince-Bythewood, composer Terence Blanchard, and editor Terilyn A. Shropshire; a new making-of piece featuring Prince-Bythewood, Lathan, Epps, Woodward, and others; deleted scenes; and Prince-Bythewood’s early short films Stitches (1991) and Progress (1997).

 MONA LISA (1986).
 Bob Hoskins delivers the performance of his career in Mona Lisa, a riveting drama that takes place in a particularly unsavory underworld.
 Hoskins stars as George, a small-timer who’s just been released from prison for nonviolent crimes committed while working for London mobster Denny Mortwell (Michael Caine, uncharacteristically evil).
 Denny assigns George to serve as chauffeur to a high-class prostitute named Simone (Cathy Tyson) — it’s meet-ugly rather than meet-cute, but their relationship turns unexpectedly complicated once they discover common ground in their lowly positions and outsider statuses.
 The more the fundamentally decent George is exposed to the world of sexual deviants and killer pimps, the more he becomes unnerved, but he nevertheless agrees to help Simone find her missing friend, a teenage streetwalker.
-The dialogue by Neil Jordan (who also directed) and David Leland is flavorful and fantastic, while Robbie Coltrane provides some welcome relief as George’s gentle friend.
+The dialogue by Neil Jordan (who also directed) and David Leland is flavorful and fantastic, while Robbie Coltrane provides some welcome relief as George’s gentle giant friend (no, his name isn’t Lennie).
 Hoskins earned the Cannes Best Actor prize, the Golden Globe, the BAFTA, and the majority of the critics’ awards and doubtless would have won the Oscar had the Academy not idiotically ignored Paul Newman over the decades (the overdue superstar beat Hoskins for returning to The Hustler role of Fast Eddie Felson in The Color of Money).
-For his part, Caine won the Best Supporting Actor Oscar for his far more gentle turn in the same year’s Hannah and Her Sisters.
+For his part, Caine won the Best Supporting Actor Oscar for his far more sensitive turn in the same year’s Hannah and Her Sisters.

 Blu-ray extras consist of audio commentary (from 1997) by Jordan and Hoskins; a new conversation with Jordan and Tyson; and an interview with Jordan and Hoskins at the 1986 Cannes Film Festival.